Click here to see more photos from this trip.

 Later that afternoon, we met up with some of our family who had been skiing at Copper Mountain.
 We had sushi at the Kemosabe Sushi Bar in Frisco.
 I thought it was mediocre.
 We had a wonderful dinner next door at Silverheels Bar & Grill.

 On Sunday, we had a nice breakfast at the historic Arapahoe Cafe in Dillon before driving over to Arrowhead Ski Area next to Beaver Creek.
 Applying what I learned from Don Shefchik, field director at Paragon Guides , I gave Susan an introductory course in randonnée (alpine touring, French: randonnée) skiing.
 This included a general field check of her gear, putting climbing skins on and taking them off, kick turns, and making sure we all remembered how to snowplow.
-Then, we had an excellent late lunch at the Gore Range Brewery in Edwards.
+Then, we had an excellent late lunch at the Gore Range Brewery in Edwards which unfortunately, is now permanently closed.
 I also had some of their delectable beer.
 We watched some of the last day of the Olympics while we relaxed.

 Next, we went shopping.
 We went to Ptarmigan Sports in Edwards where Connie was looking for some new Nordic ski gloves.
 We visited the Bag and Pack in Avon where I bought some new skins.
 Last we went to the Frisco Nordic Center where Connie and Susan found some new gloves they liked.
 I sat in a rocking chair by the fire while they shopped.
 We ended the evening with an atrocious dinner at the Blue Spruce Inn in Frisco.
 The description of this restaurant and their menu looked inviting on their website, but I would not recommend going there.